stavros-vlach/Flask-app/README.md

-House Purchase Prediction App
+The dataset used is the **Social Network Ads dataset**, which contains user demographic information (Gender, Age, Estimated Salary) and whether the user purchased a product after seeing an advertisement.

+Target variable:
+- `Purchased` → 1 if the user purchased the product, 0 otherwise.

-A Machine Learning web application built with Flask and deployed on Render.
+A **Machine Learning web application** built with Flask and deployed on Render.
-The app uses a Logistic Regression model (scikit-learn) to predict whether a user is likely to purchase a house based on:
+The app uses a **Logistic Regression model** (scikit-learn) to predict whether a user is likely to purchase a product after viewing an advertisement, based on:

 - Gender (male/female)